Game of Thrones season 8: Cast response

 Nathalie Emmanuel, who played Missandei, was heartbroken when she read her character's sudden demise: "I think the fact that she died in chains when she was a slave her whole life, that for me was a pungent cut for that character, that felt so painful".
 Emmanuel, the only woman of color who was a regular cast member for the last several seasons, said, "It's safe to say that Game of Thrones has been under criticism for their lack of representation, and the truth of it is that Missandei and Grey Worm have represented so many people because there's only two of them."
 Emmanuel added that she wished she "had more time or scenes this season maybe with Daenerys or even with Cersei, scenes where we get to see her being brilliant before she dies.
-I think that might have eased the pain a bit more for people, and reinforcing a friendship that she and Dany had because we haven't really seen anything for a few seasons."
+I think that might have eased the pain a bit more for people, and reinforced a friendship that she and Dany had because we haven't really seen anything for a few seasons."

 Conleth Hill, who played Varys, told Entertainment Weekly that the seventh and eighth seasons were "kind of frustrating" and not his "favorite", noting that Varys "kind of dropped off the edge".
 Hill reacted with "dismay" to Varys apparently "losing his knowledge", commenting, "If he was such an intelligent man and he had such resources, how come he didn't know about things?"
 After being "very bummed to not have a final scene with [Littlefinger]", Hill was "bummed not to have any reaction to [Littlefinger] dying, if he was [Varys'] nemesis".
 Also, once the series ran out of book material as a source, Hill said that "special niche interest in weirdos wasn't as effective as it had been".
 However, Hill was "not dissatisfied on the whole" regarding the series.

 Lena Headey had a "mixed" initial reaction to the manner of death for Cersei Lannister.
 Headey said she would rather have had Cersei die by "some big piece or fight with somebody".
 Fellow actor Nikolaj Coster-Waldau and Headey discussed it and then appreciated the scene, viewing it as "the perfect ending" for Cersei and Jaime as they "came into the world together and now they leave together".
 Headey mentioned that a scene of Cersei's miscarriage was cut.